 "What Can I Expect During an Appointment?"

-If you are unable to arrive on time for your appointment, please notify us as soon as possible.
-If we have not heard from you within 20 minutes after the start of your appointment, we will mark you down as a "no-show."
-Please note if you fail to show up for three appointments within a given semester, you will be prohibited from scheduling more appointments within that semester to allow other students to meet with a coach.
+If you are unable to arrive on time to your appointment, please notify us as soon as possible.
+If we do not hear from you within 20 minutes of the start of your appointment, we will mark the appointment as a "no-show."
+Please note that if you fail to show up for five appointments within a given semester without notifying us, you will be prohibited from scheduling more appointments within that semester.

 "What If I Don't Need 45 Minutes?"

+To schedule an appointment with the Math Tutoring Center, access the online appointment scheduler.
 Please note that all students are expected to abide by the Academic Support Center's Code of Conduct.
-To schedule an appointment, you must access the Writing Center's online appointment scheduler.